-This Thai-inspired recipe for butternut squash and chickpea uses red curry paste which you can modify for the degree of heat you want.
+This Thai-inspired butternut squash and chickpeas recipe uses red curry paste, which you can modify for the desired degree of heat.
 It uses a store-bought ready-made red curry and is, therefore, quick to make and is also meal-prep friendly!
-The flavors of this dish are very decadent, yet healthy and satisfying.
-And did I mention it's also a one-pot meal making clean-up a breeze!?
+The flavors of this dish are very decadent yet healthy and satisfying.
+And did I mention it's also a one-pot meal, making clean-up a breeze!?

 - What's The Difference Between Chickpea and Garbanzo Beans

 - What You'll Need to Make Butternut Squash Curry With Chickpeas

 - What To Use As A Substitute For Some Of The Ingredients